mb19/pysearch/README.md

-# Database Search Prohect - CS483
+# Database Search Project - CS483

 ### Description
 A basic server in Python using Jinja to implement a basic web interface for searching specified databases in Whoosh! and MongoDB.